TF-devops/sandbox-v2/README.md

          ssh-copy-id root@<kubernetes-master-ip and kubernetes-node-ip>

-3. Change the ip address in the host file of master and node
+3. Change the ip address in the host file of master and node.

+4. login to vms and add the hosts names of master and nodes in all vms